MrEssex/cubex-skeleton/README.md

 1. Create a Personal Token from GitHub global settings (https://github.com/settings/tokens)
 2. Make sure this token has user, read and write permission for user and packages.
 3. Then added a new Environment variable ‘PAT’ pasted the generated token as its value.

-### Workflows in CircleCI

-#### CC_TEST_REPORTER_ID

-1. From your Code Climate Dashboard, choose the repository and choose the Settings tab from the repo's main navigation list.
-2. Select the Test Coverage tab.
-Your test coverage ID will be displayed on the page.